ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

                 // If the buffer size has reached 0, we mean we have
                 // completed matching the given character of the pattern
                 // and hence number of remaining uncompleted characters
                 // is reduced by 1.
+				// The remaining unmatched characters is the counter in
+                // this question.
 The condition to check for counter
                 // reduction might be different for different questions. if(patternMap.get(c) == 0)
                 {